light gray lines

 Poland’s position as Europe’s leading nearshoring destination is the result of deliberate, long-term development rather than chance.
 Through sustained investment in infrastructure, education, and a pro-business environment, the country has created conditions that consistently meet the needs of technology-driven companies.
 These fundamentals have turned Poland into a reliable, scalable partner for organizations seeking nearshore capabilities across Europe.

-Market size: #1 in Central and Eastern Europe
+Market size and growth trajectory: #1 in Central and Eastern Europe

 According to IBISWorld 2025 data, Poland’s software development sector generates €30.4 billion ($35.9 billion) in annual revenue, making it the largest market in CEE.
 Between 2020 and 2025, the industry expanded at a compound annual growth rate of 12.1%, reflecting sustained demand from both domestic and international clients.
 In 2026, this momentum is expected to continue at a similar pace, reinforcing Poland’s role as a stable, high-growth IT hub.